YD525/PhoenixEngine/README.md

 ---
 ## 🌙 SSEATTransCore — R Version Made for SSE AT

-Added some support for SSEAT
+Added some support for SSEAT.

 Some AI platforms have been removed to reduce size.

 The R version of the translation core is available here: